-Since the elastic layer is nearly incompressible, the vertical displacement $U_Y$ engenders a horizontal displacement $U_Z$ at the interface, by the Poisson effect, which is readily seen at the start of the cycle in Fig.~\ref{fig:displacement curves} and in agreement with the theoretical predictions from Eqs.~\eqref{eq:UZa0_soln} and \eqref{eq:Pa0_soln}.
+Since the elastic layer is nearly incompressible, the vertical displacement $U_Y$ engenders a horizontal displacement $U_Z$ at the interface, by the Poisson effect, which is readily seen at the start of the cycle in Fig.~\ref{fig:displacement curves} and in agreement (maximum root-mean-squared error $\approx0.007$ across all simulations shown) with the theoretical predictions from Eqs.~\eqref{eq:UZa0_soln} and \eqref{eq:Pa0_soln}.
 This holds true throughout the entire cycle.
-In the simulations, the elastic wall is clamped on the left side of the channel (i.e., $U_Y=U_Z=0$ exactly at $Z=0$), which leads to a localized disagreement with the theory near the inlet (since no inlet conditions can be specified for the displacement under the foundation model).
+Notice that if we had resorted to the Winkler foundation model, i.e., $\theta=\vartheta=0$ in Eqs.~\eqref{eq:combined_foundation}, then we would have been unable to explain the observed nonzero horizontal displacement.
+However, in the simulations, the elastic wall is clamped on the left side of the channel (i.e., $U_Y=U_Z=0$ exactly at $Z=0$), which leads to a localized disagreement with the theory near the inlet (since no inlet conditions can be specified for the displacement under the foundation model).
 This effect is most pronounced at the beginning/end of the cycle when the displacements at the inlet are largest, as can be seen in Fig.~\ref{fig:displacement for phases curves}.
 Finally, note that both displacement components have been scaled the same way, per Eq.~\eqref{eq:ndvars} and \cite{CV20}.
 However, one should keep in mind that the $z$ scale is much longer than the $y$ scale, thus the characteristic strain $\sim u_z/\ell \ll u_y/h_0$.

 Figures~\ref{fig:displacement for phases curves} and \ref{fig:displacement curves} provide information solely on the displacement at the fluid--solid interface.
 To gain a deeper understanding of the displacement field within the solid subdomain, we visualize the simulated displacement field, both $U_Y$ and $U_Z$ components, in Fig.~\ref{fig:contours disp} at the beginning of the cycle, in the $(Z,Y)$ plane using contour plots.
 Both displacement field components are zero at the constrained rigid boundaries (along $Z=0$, $Z=1$, and $Y=2$), recall Figs.~\ref{fig:schematic} and \ref{fig:2DDomain}.
 The largest displacements develop near the fluid--solid interface ($Y=1$) and the inlet ($Z=0$), where the pressure is largest.